JetBrains/kotlin-web-site/docs/tutorials/kotlin-android.md

 #### Configuring Kotlin in the project

 When adding a new Kotlin file, IntelliJ IDEA (and Android Studio) automatically prompts us as to whether we'd like to configure the Kotlin runtime for the project.
-However, currently, converting existing Java file does not prompt this action.
+However, currently, converting an existing Java file does not prompt us to make this choice.
 Therefore we have to invoke it manually (via [Find Action](https://www.jetbrains.com/idea/help/navigating-to-action.html)):

 ![Config-Kotlin]({{ site.baseurl }}/{{ site.img_tutorial_root }}/kotlin-android/configure-kotlin-in-project.png)